 Area of Focus - $5,000

 Segment cares deeply about our customers and their data.
-Any security issues that allow unauthorized access to other customer’s event data, API keys, passwords, or other data deemed highly sensitive by Segment will be be given a "P0" reward of $5,000.
+Security issues that allow unauthorized access without interaction to another workspace's event data, API keys, passwords, or other data deemed highly sensitive by Segment will be be given a "P0" reward of $5,000.

 |Technical severity||Reward range|